 New $5.2m supercomputer enhances high impact research around Australia

-The new supercomputer will be searching for both Fast Radio Bursts and the gravitational waves generated by supermassive black holes and perturb the arrival times of pulsars.
+The new Swinburne supercomputer will be searching for both Fast Radio Bursts and the gravitational waves generated by supermassive black holes and perturb the arrival times of pulsars.

 In summary